Ahmopasa/Ruby-s-Adventure/README.md

 * I haven't tested the game on other computers, but following instructions should work to run the game:
 	* Download the the files inside ../Buildings/ and then run the "Ruby's Adventure.exe" file folder and run the .exe file in it.
+	* If you face any trouble, try downloading the .rar in the v1.0.0 release.

 * Since I did not build this game using another Pc, I cannot direct you.
 However, if you download directly, then you can open it using Unity.